romth777/RoboND-DeepLearning-Project/writeup.md

  * if no, should we change the network? data? both?
  Change the Data is most suitable for this case.
 Because in my trial the network can also detect the non-hero targets, hence the network depth or width to express this game world's object is enough.

+`Fully convolutional network (FCN) is different from fully connected layer (FCL).
+ Tip : FCL is similar to 1x1 convolution.
+But there is a slight difference between them.
+ Please explain both and state the difference between them.` FCN consist on the convolutional layers in each layer, on the other side FCL is the layer which has just a node to fully connect.
+The difference of them is the layer type to get output.

 ### Future improvement
  * The resolution of the image should be more high, e.g., the size of the image, and the quality of the image.
  * It is better to increase the dataset if you want to get more robustness in the other situation.